SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Class and Static Variable Properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To declare a class computed property, mark the declaration with the ``class`` keyword.
+To declare a class computed property, mark the declaration with the ``class`` declaration modifier.
 To declare a static variable property,
-mark the declaration with the ``static`` keyword.
+mark the declaration with the ``static`` declaration modifier.
 Class and static properties
 are discussed in :ref:`Properties_TypeProperties`.

 ..
 TODO: Discuss class properties after they're implemented